Kivo07/Business/README.md

 # Business
-A GUI that I will use for Business class
+A GUI that I will use for Business class.
 This GUI is just meant for a class presentation and does not actually do anything